Medium/opensource/README.md

 This repository serves as the umbrella project to represent the various open source efforts at The Obvious Corporation
 <http://obvious.com>.
 Come here to get an overview of the various
-projects, and to learn how to contribute to them.
+projects, to learn how to contribute to them, and to sign up as a contributor.

 Table Of Contents
 -----------------